mrdk/mind/README.txt

 If Sphinx is installed, type "make html" or "make latexpdf" from the main directory or from doc/ to get the documentation.

+EDITING

+There is a minimal Emacs mode in the support/ directory.
+To enable it, follow the instructions in the file support/mind.el.

 COPYING

 The program is licensed under the GNU General Public License version 2